cbmrphenomics/cbmrphenomics.github.io/esrum/source/tips_and_tricks/tmux.rst

 To disconnect from the current session, use the keyboard shortcut ``CTRL+b d``.
-This returns you to your regular terminal and you can safely disconnect from the server.
-You can also simply close your terminal window and tmux will keep running on the server, but note that this may have undesirable side-effects (such as the terminal windows being stuck at a certain size), since it takes tmux a while to register that the connection has been lost:
+This returns you to your regular terminal and you can safely disconnect from the server:

 ..
    TODO: Screenshot

-Once you wish to resume your work, you can use the ``tmux attach`` (command to re-open your running sessions, optionally specifying the name of the session you wish to open:
+Once you wish to resume your work, you can use the ``tmux attach`` (command to re-open your running sessions, optionally specifying the name of the session you wish to open (see also below):

 .. code::